isc-projects/kea/doc/sphinx/arm/hooks.rst

    $ sudo make install

-Note that as part of the installation procedure, the install script places additional hook libraries and associated files into the ``premium/`` directory.

 The installation location of the hook libraries depends on whether the ``--prefix`` parameter was specified in the ``configure`` script.
 If not, the default location is ``/usr/local/lib/kea/hooks``.
 The proper installation